Shift Bristol Logo

 Essential Information

 We fill the course on a first come, first served basis.
-There is no application deadline.
+We aim to have the course filled by the end of July.
+Apply now to avoid disapointment.

 There are 30 places available.